-As a website and business owner it is of utmost importance to be aware of the security issues that might affect your website, users and business like having an insecure software.
+As a website and business owner, it is of utmost importance to be aware of the security issues that might affect your website, users, and business-like having insecure software.
 According to the OWASP, Cross-Site Scripting (XSS) is the second most prevalent issue in the Top 10 Application Security Risks and is found in around two-thirds of all applications.
-XSS is a common type of vulnerability which allows an attacker to inject malicious code into a website.
+XSS is a common type of vulnerability that allows an attacker to inject malicious code into a website.

 Those simple snippets of code can be programmed to do pretty much anything.
 They do simple tasks as show unwanted images but can also be used for mining cryptocurrencies or showing those dreaded pop-ups.

-By default, a browser is allowed to load all dynamic resources like images, CSS and scripts from every origin.
-If an attacker injects malicious code to some of your resources it can not only damage your website but potentially corrupt your users as well and hurt your business.
+By default, a browser is allowed to load all dynamic resources like images, CSS, and scripts from every origin.
+If an attacker injects malicious code into some of your resources it can not only damage your website but potentially corrupt your users as well and hurt your business.